 As the case wound its way through the court system, the government argued that national security and diplomatic relations had been put at risk by publication (though reporters were able to show that much of the information the government objected to was already public).
 At one point the Justice Department asked that the Post defendants not attend hearings due to security concerns, a request the judge refused to allow.
 Secrecy was maintained, however, with some proceedings held in rooms with blacked-out windows.

 The Supreme Court ruled in favor of the 'Post'

 The Supreme Court decided to hear the Post and Times cases together on June 26.
 On June 30, the Supreme Court issued a 6-3 decision that supported the papers' right to publish, a victory for freedom of the press.

-Publishing the Pentagon Papers not only increased the Washington Post's national standing, it let the newsroom know that their publisher believed in freedom of the press enough to put everything at stake.
+Publishing the Pentagon Papers not only increased the Washington Post's national standing, but it also let the newsroom know that their publisher believed in freedom of the press enough to put everything at stake.
 This commitment would come in handy when reporters at the paper began looking into a break-in at the Watergate office complex, the beginning of an investigation that would bring down Richard Nixon's presidency (ironically, this break-in was conducted by a group of "plumbers" that Nixon had wanted to prevent leaks like the Pentagon Papers).